 The construction of the facility would involve replacing areas of soil with areas of concrete.
 This will change the way surface water flows across the site, as it will not be able to run through the concrete.
-All surface water collected (i.e. run-off from the roofs) on site will be treated by a silt trap and oil/water separator prior to discharge to the adjacent water bodies.
-During times of heavy rainfall ('flood events') excess water will be diverted to a soakaway area between the site and the stream.
+All surface water collected from non-process areas (i.e. run-off from the roofs, car park) on site will be treated by a silt trap and oil/water separator prior to discharge to the adjacent water bodies.
+During times of heavy rainfall excess water will be diverted to a soakaway area between the site and the stream.